-The Northwest Credit Union Foundation is pleased to announce Gene Pelham, President and CEO of Rogue Credit Union, has joined the Foundation’s Board of…Read more »
+2/16/2021 The Northwest Credit Union Foundation is pleased to welcome three new leaders to NWCUF’s Board of Directors.
+Jackie Hoonjan, President and CEO of…Read more »

 Rogue Credit Union’s Gene Pelham Joins the Northwest Credit Union Foundation Board of Directors